What's Hiding Behind the Habit of Procrastination?

 3. Overestimating how much time you have

 Overestimating our time is something that people who aren’t punctual understand very well.
-They may think that they have a lot of time to do certain things before meeting up with friends, for example.
-However, the reality is different.

 People who procrastinate tend to overestimate their time, even thought this goes hand-in-hand with some of the excuses and self-deception that fight against them.